About IDE

 Friederike Lau

-Research assistant for the IDE project.
-She studied Special Education for the Deaf in Berlin, earning both Bachelor’s and Master’s degrees.
-During her studies, she visited several schools for the Deaf in Rwanda, Uganda, and Kenya.
-Currently, she works as a special education teacher for Deaf and hard-of-hearing pupils, specializing in bimodal-bilingual teaching methods in special education schools and inclusive settings.
+Research assistant in the IDE project.
+She studied special education for the Deaf in Berlin (Bachelor and Master degree).
+During her studies she visited several schools for the Deaf in Rwanda, Uganda and Kenya.
+Now she is a special education teacher for the Deaf and specialised in bimodal-bilingual teaching methods in special education schools for Deaf and hard-of-hearing pupils and in inclusive settings.
 She is also a communication assistant for signed and spoken German.

 Petra Gretsch

-Prof. Dr. Petra Gretsch is based at the Institute for German and Literature, specializing in linguistics, language development, and language didactics.
-She studied Linguistics, Psychology, and Information Technology at the Universities of Tübingen (Germany) and Edinburgh (Scotland).
-Her research focuses on the acquisition of finiteness (Dissertation), multilingualism, the development of visual literacy and Continuous Language Education in schools and nursery schools.
-She is a member of the scientific advisory board for the Goethe Institut and the Zentralstelle für das Auslandsschulwesen (Central Agency for Schools Abroad) which allows for the comparison of various schooling systems and ideas on education.
+Prof. Dr. Petra Gretsch is with the Institute for German and Literature, with her main areas being linguistics, language development, and language didactics.
+She studied Linguistics, Psychology, and Information Technology at the University of Tübingen (Germany) and Edinburgh (Scotland).
+Her research focuses on the acquisition of finiteness (Dissertation), multilingualism, the development of visual literacy, and Continuous Language Education in schools and nursery schools.
+She is a member of the scientific advisory board for the Goethe Institut and the Zentralstelle für das Auslandsschulwesen (Central Agency for Schools Abroad), which allows for the comparison of various schooling systems and ideas on education.

 Vera Kolbe